MIT recurring payments

 .
 If is_active: false

-, it means the token is disabled and you cannot perform payments via token anymore.
+, it means the token is disabled and you cannot perform payments with this token anymore.

 finished_at